Funderburger/Hallway-self-driving-drone/README.md

 # Setup for Jetson Nano

-This is if you want to work with a Nvidia Jetson Nano board, also I think that the setup beneath, might also work on Ubuntu 18, not only on Jetson, but is only working in a docker container, so follow these steps:
+This is if you want to work with a Nvidia Jetson Nano board, also I think that the setup beneath, but is only working in a docker container, so follow these steps:

 1. Install docker image: